ChristianSi/lytspel/README.md

 United States are the country with the highest number of native English speakers).

-Various details of the Lytspel spellings have already been motivated above as representing sound distinctions that exist either in RP or in GA, and the «ue» and «uer» spellings are a compromise used in words spoken differently in RP and GA.
+Various details of the Lytspel spellings have already been motivated as representing sound distinctions that exist either in RP or in GA, and the «ue» and «uer» spellings are a compromise used in words spoken differently in RP and GA.
 But such compromises are not almost possible without making the written language extremely complex and unwieldy.
 In other cases, Lytspel therefore resolves differences between RP and GA by choosing one spelling -- often the one that keeps the written language more similar to tradspell or else the shorter one:

 * /a/ («a») is preferred if a vowel is commonly spoken as either /a/ or /A/, e.g. «last, guulash» ‹...goulash›.